Muffulettas from Central Grocery (Classic) or Cochon Butcher (Cheffy)

 Po' Boys from Domilise's, Zimmer's Seafood, R&O, and plenty more

 The best po' boy in the city?
 Ask a different New Orleanian and you'll get a different answer.
-We embarked on an all-day po' boy crawl in which 23 po' boys were consumed and so many of them enjoyed.
-Here are three spots we really loved.
+Here are three spots we really love.

 Domilise's is located in a sunny yellow clapboard house Uptown where the shrimp, catfish, and oysters and fried to order.
 Get it fully dressed with mayo, tomato, lettuce, pickles, and ketchup piled on a crusty Leidenheimer bread.
 At Zimmer's Seafood, the po' boy menu is listed alongside the boiled seafood by the pound menu.
 There's no seating at Zimmer's; we just used our car trunk as a table.
 (Note: this place has no relation to my Zimmer family tree.
 If only.)
 All the way up on Lake Pontchartrain, R&O's is home to the R&O Special: gravy-laden roast beef piled with ham (yes, meat on meat).